Are you getting postpartum headaches everyday?

 Prolactin is responsible for helping your body to prepare for the production of milk in order to feed your baby.

-These are just some of the different hormones that you are likely to come across during your pregnancy and afterwards.
+These are just some of the different hormones that you are likely to come across during your pregnancy and afterward.

 Some of these hormones you may even experience when you are about to have a period before you even get pregnant.